-Follow these steps to install a front-facing child restraint in the 2nd row captain's chairs using LATCH:
+Follow these steps to install a front-facing child restraint using LATCH:

-- Recline the seatback if the seatback is adjustable to assist in attaching the child restraint to the lower anchors. - 2.
-Position the child restraint on the seat.
+1. Position the child restraint on the seat.
 Always follow the child restraint manufacturer's instructions.

-Front facing web-mounted - step 3
+Front facing web-mounted - step 2

-- 3. Secure the child restraint anchor attachments to the LATCH lower anchors. - 4.
-Return the seatback to its normal upright and locked position.

-The back of the child restraint should be secured against the vehicle seatback.
+- 2. Secure the child restraint anchor attachments to the LATCH lower anchors. - 3.
+The back of the child restraint should be secured against the vehicle seat back..

 If necessary, adjust or remove the head restraint to obtain the correct child restraint fit.
 See "Head restraint adjustment" in this section.
 If the head restraint is removed, store it in a secure place.
 Be sure to install the head restraint when the child restraint is removed.
-If the seating position does not have an adjustable head restraint and it is interfering with the proper child restraint fit, try another seating position or a different child restraint.
+If the seating position does not have an adjustable head restraint and it is

+Front facing rigid-mounted - step 2 interfering with the proper child restraint fit, try another seating position or a different child restraint.